cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/gitlab.md

 Choose a website that you have added into your account.

-Once you click one of the sites in your account, Cloudflare will download a certificate file to authenticate this instance of `cloudflared`.
+Once you select one of the sites in your account, Cloudflare will download a certificate file to authenticate this instance of `cloudflared`.
 You can now use `cloudflared` to control Cloudflare Tunnel connections in your Cloudflare account.

 ![Download Cert](/images/cloudflare-one/secure-origin-connections/share-new-site/cert-download.png)